 It’s already been a year since I announced I was starting as an editor at JOSS! 🤯 I am still smug about being on their about page: In all seriousness though, I’ve learned a lot since I started editing.
 I’d never been an editor at a journal, and

 It’s not uncommon for academics to have ideas - in fact it’s what they’re paid for.
 Sometimes it feels like that's where they stall too.
 With the push to reform science, academics have been funnelling those ideas towards improving science.
-More minds, more insights - perfect!
-Some
+More minds, more insights -

 Emails can be a neverending to do list.
 In a way, it's like housework: There's always something to do and it's undervalued.
 Don't get me wrong - I love email because it's a to do list too.
-But sometimes it gets the better of me.
-I spend my mornings going
+But sometimes it

 I've been invited to join the Upstream blog's editorial team – I am happy to announce that from now on I'll be working with Ginny Hendricks, Christine Ferguson, Martin Fenner, and John Chodacki to bring new content on the blog.
-Launched in February 2022, the blog's purpose is as a new
+Launched in February 2022, the

 A recent paper in the Journal of Clinical Epidemiology indicates that researchers in their sample who indicate data is available upon request actually fail to comply with data requests in 93%.
 This seemed to make a great impression on Twitter, with over 3,000 retweets and 15,000 likes (at

 One of the key functions of a scholarly publishing system is archiving the work - something that doesn't happen without effort.
-One of the documents I like to reference for archival strategy is that by National Digital Stewardship Alliance - it goes from hot archival (easily retrievable but more costly)
+One of the documents I like to reference for archival strategy is that by National Digital Stewardship Alliance - it goes from hot archival (easily retrievable but

 While she previously would note data about the behavior of her grackles in a notebook and transcribe them on the computer, she now whipped out her phone.
 Armed with the most advanced research device she'd ever been able to privately buy, she starts filling out a quick form.
-"Allow GPS,

 This was my prepared fictional story for a session at the Abraham Kuyper Summer Seminar on Research Integrity Fifteen years from today, wednesday August 27th, 2036.
 The academic year starts next week.
 It is a year the northern hemisphere burned in summer and the southern hemisphere burned in winter.
 People

 As an ex-academic, I've learned many things that do not transfer to outside academia.
 Sometimes it is a simple mismatch of knowledge, other times it is an idea of understanding that completely misses the mark.
-Sometimes it's me getting in the way of myself and being an ex-academic has nothing
+Sometimes it's me getting in the way of myself and being

 I am pleased to announce that I am starting as an editor for the Journal of Open Source Software (JOSS) (as of August 1st, 2021).
-Despite my motto "journals won't solve the problems journals cause", JOSS is doing one of the best jobs possible within this space.
-Free to publish,
+Despite my motto "journals won't solve the problems journals cause", JOSS is doing one of the best jobs possible within this

 I've been doing peer reviews for about six years and for some reason have been invited to do a bunch more recently.
 During the Munin conference keynote by Dan Quintana and James Heathers on peer review, some of my pet peeves of peer review came to mind.
-These are by
+These

 Without my knowledge or approval, an original publication appeared online on Oct 10, 2020 with the title "p-Values Less Than 0.05 in Psychology: What is Going on?"